 - Savvy Guy, Energetic Girl: Savvy Guy to Sana's Energetic Girl.

-- Sensitive Guy and Manly Man: Manly Man to Tsuyoshi's Sensitive Guy.
+- Sensitive Guy and Manly Man: The tough and stoic Manly Man to Tsuyoshi's cheerful and innocent Sensitive Guy.

 - The Stoic: He doesn't like to show his emotions and feelings around other people.